Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## Loading the configuration

 The user can also load a saved configuration.
 Clicking the "Load configuration" button will open a "File Selection" menu where the user can select an .xml file that of a configuration that the user has previously saved.
 Then the settings of that configuration are applied to the current import process.
-If something is missing, fe a column was mapped in the configuration but does not exist in the file the user is trying to load when loading the configuration, the user will receive a warning that this mapping could not be found in the file and will be ignored.
+If something is missing, for example a column was mapped in the configuration but does not exist in the file the user is trying to load when loading the configuration, the user will receive a warning that this mapping could not be found in the file and will be ignored.

 ## Confirmation Tab